alex73/OSMemory/README.md

 OSMemory
 ========

-Library for OSM data processing.
+Library for OpenStreetMap data processing.
 It can be used for validators, extractors, etc.

 When I created some validators, there were some requirements: